polyurichard/lectures/OOD/oo.md

 In this updated code:
 - The `Player` class now has a method `useWeapon()`.
 This method calls the `use()` method on the `weapon` object, which is an instance of a class that implements the `Weapon` interface.
 - When a player decides to use their weapon, the `useWeapon()` method will invoke the specific `use()` method of the weapon they are holding, whether it's a sword, bow, or any other weapon type.
-- This design allows for flexibility in the types of weapons a player can use and ensures that the weapon's action is appropriately executed, depending on the type of weapon.

 ## Abstraction
-**Abstraction** in object-oriented design is a process of hiding the implementation details and showing only the functionality to the user.
+**Abstraction** in object-oriented design is a process of hiding the implementation details and showing only the essential functionality to the user.
 It lets you focus on what the object does instead of how it does it.

 ![Alt text](image-18.png)